College Leadership

 Keep reading to learn more about our leadership team.

-Jessica Boyce is the Vice President for Finance and Facilities Operations for Central Piedmont.
-Jessica’s background includes 14 years of experience, beginning her career in public accounting and then moving into higher education.
-In her current role, Jessica manages all aspects of finance and facilities.
-Learn More About Finance and Facilities Operations
+Jessica Boyce is the Executive Vice President for Finance and Operations for Central Piedmont.
+Jessica’s background includes 16 years of experience, beginning her career in public accounting and then moving into higher education.
+In her current role, Jessica manages all aspects of finance, accounting, and auxiliary services (including the bookstore and food services).

 Annual Reports